Last updated on October 9th, 2023

-Cloves or Syzygium aromaticum, are basically flower buds with distinct aromas.
+Cloves, or Syzygium aromaticum, are flower buds with distinct aromas.
 This comes from evergreen trees.
-These dried flower buds originated from China and traveled to Europe and Asia in the middle ages.
+These dried flower buds originated from China and travelled to Europe and Asia in the middle ages.
 Clove benefits are well-known in the spice and medicine world.
-It has significant health benefits including liver health and normalizing sugar levels in the body.
-It is used in hot beverages, baked food items, and chief spices to maximize the taste of many cuisines.
-Who doesn’t like Clove Masala Tea in cold winners and treating the common cold?
+It has significant health benefits, including liver health and normalising sugar levels in the body.
+It is used in hot beverages, baked food items, and chief spices to maximise the taste of many cuisines.
+Who doesn’t like Clove Masala Tea in winter?

 What are Cloves?

 Cloves are dried flower buds from clove trees.
 Clove is a major spice that is used in many cooking methods around the globe.
 In India, it is one of the home remedies that can cure multiple health conditions.
 They are strong aromatic spices used in food to give it a distinct taste.
 These dark brown buds give spiciness to many dishes like curries, cookies, bread, etc. It can be used as clove powder or as a whole bud as well.
 It is similar to other spices or herbs like cinnamon and nutmeg.
 You can understand ‘laung ke fayde‘ in various ‘Dadi ke nuskhe’.
 It is hot, so it is used in winter to cure colds and throat soreness.

 Also Read: Is Sweet Corn Good For Diabetics?

 Cloves are full of nutrients like vitamins, minerals, and fiber.
 They are a good source of nutrients and add a lot of flavour to any dish.

 As per FoodData Central, USDA, This table represents several nutrients and their amounts present in 2.1 grams of ground clove: